 Point one?
 Jazz!
 As a youngster Rashida cherry picked the best cds from her father’s CD towers.
 Her love of multiple musical genres, especially jazz, started there.
 Equally in love with writing and recitation, her professional training merged English and Theatre Studies in her B.A. at Yale University.
 Intrigue with the playful persuasive possibilities of language led her to study advertising for an M.S. in Mass Communications at Boston University and later to freelance and then work full-time as a copywriter in a design firm.
 Always passionate about connecting word and sound in particular, Rashida was seduced by the methodology of oral interpretation of literature.
 Northwestern University’s predominance as a founder in this methodology in their department of Performance Studies made the perfect home for her Ph.D.
 Rashida merged her adoration of jazz music and literature with a teenage-old passion for French culture into her dissertation, ‘American’ Jazz: Traversing Race and Nation in Postwar France.

 Could she walk another’s path?
-Her body seeking their migrations… Dancing Rashida jamming to Angélique Kidjo’s fiercely sung “Ashe” as it echoes from Benin to the U.S.A.… Singing Rashida emulating Sidney Bechet’s wavering horn that is forever fêted in France but forgotten by many in the U.S….
+Her body seeking their migrations… Dancing Rashida jams to Angélique Kidjo’s fiercely sung “Ashe” as it echoes from Benin to the U.S.A.… Singing Rashida emulates Sidney Bechet’s wavering horn that is forever fêted in France but forgotten by many in the U.S….

 Starting her career as a postdoctoral fellow in the Introduction to Humanities program at Stanford University allowed her to innovate performance exercises in the courses she supported there: Race, Gender & the Arts of Survival, Arts & Ideas: Performance and Practice, Race & Reunion: American Memory and the Civil War, and Beyond Survival.
-Currently Rashida is Associate Professor in Africana Studies at Williams College and faculty affiliate in American Studies and Comparative Literature.
+Currently Rashida is Professor of Africana Studies and faculty affiliate in Comparative Literature at Williams College.
 In her multi-disciplinary pedagogy, she consistently introduces a performative lens to African diasporic cultural expressions in such courses as 13 Ways of Looking at Jazz, Black Migrations: African American Performance at Home and Abroad, Groovin’ the Written Word: The Role of Music in African American Literature, and Performing Blackness.
 In addition to her courses, Rashida has conducted workshops that teach students how to analyze performance and create their own performances in order to better understand and engage with culture.
 Learn more about her courses.